 Ross Valley School District believes that every day counts in student's education.
-Students that have good attendance have better academic skills, grades, and selfesteem.
-Regular attendance is one of the greatest contributing factors to success in school.
-Students are required to attend school on a daily basis and remain in school the entire school instructional day.
-Students who are tardy or leave early miss important instruction. disrupt instruction for those students who arrive on time ready and class time are lost when instruction must be repeated.
+Students that have good attendance have better academic skills, content mastery, and self-esteem, and they also feel a greater sense of belonging to the school community.
+Regular attendance is one of the greatest contributing factors to your student's success in school.
+Students are required to attend school on a daily basis and remain in school the entire instructional day.
+Students who are tardy or leave early miss important instruction, which can lead to gaps in their knowledge and skills.
 The District appreciates it when you are able to limit appointments to before or after school hours.
 We appreciate your help in getting your child to school on time each and every day.

 Ross Valley School District works collaboratively with parents/guardians in regards to school attendance.
 Please contact the school when you know and the reason your child will not be attending each day.
 Each school will verify the student's attendance by calling the parent/guardian.
-Letters from the school are sent to notify the parent of any attendance problems.
+Letters from the school are sent to notify the parent of any concerns related to poor attendance and/or chronic absenteeism.